 “Stock market is filled with individuals who know the price of everything, but the value of nothing” -Philip Fisher

 5. Over 90% of people lose money in the stock market

 This is the ugliest truth about the stock market.
 Not everyone makes money from the stock market.
 In fact, over 90% population loses money in stocks.

 This is not because the market doesn’t give equal opportunity to all.
-This is because most people are not ready to put any time or efforts.
-Given an option- A) Research a company and invest intelligently or B) Invest in a rumored multi-bagger stock recommended by a friend, most of the people will choose the second option.
+This is because most people are not ready to put in any time or effort.
+Given an option- A) Research a company and invest intelligently or B) Invest in a rumoured multi-bagger stock recommended by a friend, most of the people will choose the second option.

 6. The ‘Herd mentality’ ruins everything

 An investor’s natural instinct goes with the ones of masses, which means that he/she doesn’t seem to have a rational view on a certain investment but is more likely to deviate where the majority mass is moving – this little phenomenon is known as the “Herd Mentality”.